 Renewal Process: Financial aid is not automatically renewed.
 New federal application and required documents must be submitted each year.

-Once all required documentation is received, the Financial Aid Office will offer you financial aid based on your eligibility.
+Once all required documentation is received, the Student Financial Services (SFS) Office will offer you financial aid based on your eligibility.
 An award letter providing guidance for accepting, reducing, or declining offered awards will be emailed to your Otis email address.
-If you are a first-time Otis College loan borrower, you will be required to complete a and an at www.studentloans.gov prior to receiving your first federal loan disbursement.
+If you are a first-time Otis College loan borrower, you will be required to complete a Master Promissory Note and an Entrance Counseling at www.studentaid.gov prior to receiving your first federal loan disbursement.

-When completing your , you are encouraged to use the IRS Data Retrieval Tool.
+When completing your FAFSA online, you are encouraged to use the IRS Data Retrieval Tool.